ajoh504/referenceguides/Python.md

 # 1. Python intro / misc

-Explanations of certain Python concepts accompanied by code samples
+All code samples were tested using Python 3.10 or later

 ### 1.1 Escape characters